·

 Where to Stay on a Budget in the Galapagos

 Staying in Puerto Ayora will give you a unique opportunity to interact with the locals and see a town invaded by iguanas and seals.
-This cute little town has a great nightlife, a lot of local and international restaurants, and plenty of things to do in and around!
+This cute little town has great nightlife, a lot of local and international restaurants, and plenty of things to do in and around!

 Puerto Ayora